Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Power

-While orbital sanders offer enough power to handle typical sanding tasks like rounding edges, it’s not best used for tough materials.
+While orbital sanders offer enough power to handle typical sanding tasks like rounding edges, I don’t recommend it for tough materials.

 You can initially use belt sanders for the rough part and switch to orbital sanders when you need to sand intricate corners or areas.